TheNoobInventor/bitcoin-ticker/README.md

 # LCD Bitcoin Ticker

-In this project, a 16x2 LCD screen is used to display the current Bitcoin (BTC) price "and its percentage change in price in the past 24 hours".
+In this project, a 16x2 LCD screen is used to display the current Bitcoin (BTC) price and its percentage change in price in the past 24 hours.
 A Raspberry Pi (RPi) Zero W is the single board computer used to obtain the BTC price data via the CoinmarketCap API.
 Two light-emitting diodes (LEDs) are connected in a circuit on a breadboard to indicate a positive or negative percentage change in the price after 24 hours.

 ## Hardware